Baby teeth chart: Which teeth erupt first and which are the most painful?

-Teething is where the tooth is cutting the fresh gum to make room to come through, so yes it is painful for babies.
+Yes, it's very painful.
+Teething is where the tooth is cutting the fresh gum to make room to come through.
 You may notice your baby becoming fussier, more clingy, crying more and gumming on your hand, necklace anything they can reach.
 The pressure of gumming on something can help relieve the pain.
 The pain of teething affects mood, appetite, sleep and can last for around 8 days.
 The good news is that the pain flares as the tooth is breaking through the gums, but then typically subsides.

 Signs and symptoms of teething are;

 - Fussier and clingier than usual

 - Rubbing or pulling on one ear